Pierogies and Blintzes - ?

 Pierogies

 I have been experimenting with our KitchenAid® pasta maker accessories and having lots of fun.
-I decided to make Raviolis but I didn't have the KitchenAid® accessory for that so I made them manually from sheets of pasta dough from the pasta roller accessory.
+I decided to make Raviolis but we don’t have the KitchenAid® accessory for that so we made them manually from sheets of pasta dough from the pasta roller accessory.

 It wasn’t as easy as I had hoped so I went searching the Internet for the Ravioli accessory, only to find that the cheapest price was $133 plus shipping.
 Not good!
 That device is significantly overpriced and though it attaches to the front accessory port of the mixer it is completely manual in use, i.e. all done by hand cranking with no mixer power used at all.
 It is stupid to pay that much money for a manual device.